- Gregg Troy

 During his tenure, Bolles claimed several national high school team championships.
 At the state level, his teams won 15 boys' Florida State Championships (including 10 consecutive) and 11 girls' state titles (including nine consecutive).

 Troy earned his bachelor's degree in history/government from Texas Christian University in 1972.
 In 1987, he earned his master's in history education from Jacksonville University.
-Troy and his wife, Kathleen, have three sons: Patrick (25), a former UF Track & Field athlete who earned his undergraduate degree in English from Florida in 2009; Geoffrey (23), a four-year football player at the Merchant Marine Academy who graduated last year and recently accepted a United States Marine Flight Commission; and Ryan (21), a current decathlete on the 2010-11 Gator Track & Field team.
+Troy and his wife, Kathleen, have three sons: Patrick (27), a former UF Cross Country and Track & Field athlete who earned his undergraduate degree in English from Florida in 2009; Geoffrey (26), a four-year football player at the Merchant Marine Academy and now a United States Marine Lt.
+Helicopter Pilot; and Ryan (24), a decathlete on the 2009-11 Gator Track & Field team and a graduate of Idaho State University in Outdoor Education.

 - Head Coach, The Bolles School, 1977-97